bctboi23/CeeChess/README.md

 Hi!
 I am a bot written in C, heavily inspired by the Vice engine and video series done by Bluefever!
 If you want to try your hand at facing me, I am occasionally on lichess at https://lichess.org/@/seeChessBot!
 Play me here on fly.io: https://cee-chess.fly.dev/

 **Rating:**
-The rating for the latest release of the engine (v1.4), scores ~150 elo better in self-play to v1.3.2, and should play at ~2300 CCRL (since self-play typically inflates ratings).
-This compares roughly to FIDE 2500, although there is no real 1-1 correspondence between these rating systems.
+The rating for the latest release of the engine (v2.0), scores ~150 elo better in self-play to v1.4, and should play at ~2550-2600 CCRL (since self-play typically inflates ratings).
+This compares roughly to FIDE 2600, although there is no real 1-1 correspondence between these rating systems.

 See the current CCRL rating here: https://www.computerchess.org.uk/ccrl/4040/cgi/engine_details.cgi?match_length=30&print=Details&each_game=0&eng=CeeChess%201.4%2064-bit#CeeChess_1_4_64-bit

-*Update*: v1.4 has broken 2400 CCRL!
-Turns out in this update, self play was deflating the true improvement somehow

-Self play ratings for all versions, anchored at SeeChess 1.0 (1.4 is the newest version):
+Self play ratings for all versions, anchored at SeeChess 1.0 (2.0 is the newest version):
-(note, self-play tests were conducted at low time controls, and elo may be inflated in comparison to play against a gauntlet variety of engines.
-If I had to guess, CeeChess 1.4 will likely land ~2400 elo CCRL)
 ```
 Rank      Name             Elo
+ 1    CeeChess-v2.0    :  ~2600
  1    CeeChess-v1.4    :  ~2480
  2    CeeChess-v1.3.2  :  ~2330
  3    CeeChess-v1.3.2  :  ~2330